KarelZe/thesis/references/obsidian/📖chapters/🪦graveyard of ideas.md

+## Transformer

 At times we fall back to the Transformer for machine translations, to develop a deeper understanding of the architecture and its components.

+## TabTransformer
+Motivated by the success of contextual embeddings in natural language processing ([[@devlinBERTPretrainingDeep2019]]) ([[@liuRoBERTaRobustlyOptimized2019]]), ([[@huangTabTransformerTabularData2020]]4) propose with *TabTransformer* an adaption of the classical Transformer for the tabular domain.

+In large-scale experiments ([[@huangTabTransformerTabularData2020]]5--6) can show, that the use of contextual embeddings elevates both the robustness to noise and missing data of the model.
+For various binary classification tasks, the TabTransformer outperforms other deep learning models e. g., vanilla multi-layer perceptrons in terms of *area under the curve* (AUC) and can compete with [[🐈Gradient Boosting]].